-Au Revoir Work Commute!
+2. Au Revoir Work Commute!

 If your daily rush hour commute was an hour each way this gives you the chance to extend the productivity of your working day by a whole two hours (if you want to) in the blink of an eye!

 Set up a specific workspace which can be your dedicated work area.
-Ideally have a room that you can close the door on at the end of the day, rather than being reminded about the mounds of paperwork on your desk and hearing the phone ring afterhours!
+Ideally have a room that you can close the door on at the end of the day, rather than being reminded about the mounds of paperwork on your desk and hearing the phone ring after hours!

 You can design the space based on your work preferences.
 Perhaps you want to use a room with a view or perhaps staring at a brick wall would be better for your concentration.
 Think about what furniture you will need to work – desk, chair, phone, answer machine, shelves/filing cabinet, etc.

 Just because you are working from home doesn’t mean you should be any less disciplined.
-As well as working set office hours some people still choose to dress as if they were still going to an office job everyday.
-In a creative industry such as the event industry I don’t necessarily agree with this – it makes sense for me to dress more casually on non-client facing days at the office – but do whatever works for you.
+As well as working set office hours some people still choose to dress as if they were still going to an office job every day.
+In a creative industry such as the event industry, I don’t necessarily agree with this – it makes sense for me to dress more casually on non-client facing days at the office – but do whatever works for you.

-When working from home the most frequent questions I used to get asked is “how do you concentrate on working from home with the lure of daytime television?” and “do you work in your pyjamas?”
+When working from home the most frequent questions I used to get asked is “how do you concentrate on working from home with the lure of daytime television?” and “do you work in your pajamas?”

 I actually found the opposite in terms of discipline – it is actually hard to switch off and working from home can fudge your work-life balance as the lines are blurred between the two.
 Whether you struggle to focus or struggle to switch off though discipline has to be key!

-I find that many of our clients prefer us to travel to their offices to meet but if you ever need a space to meet and your home office isn’t large enough/suitable enough there are plenty of coffee shops, hotels and meeting places which offer a convenient place to meet face to face so this need never be a concern.
+I find that many of our clients prefer us to travel to their offices to meet but if you ever need a space to meet and your home office isn’t large enough/suitable enough there are plenty of coffee shops, hotels and meeting places which offer a convenient place to meet face to face – so this need never be a concern.

 One of the biggest perks of working from home is the productivity element.
 As event deadlines get close hours are often long for an event planner and it is great to feel safe in your own home and able to carry on working for as long as you need to.
-Likewise if you have international conference calls across time zones it is convenient to be able to do this from the luxury of your home office.
+Likewise, if you have international conference calls across time zones it is convenient to be able to do this from the luxury of your home office.

-Home Working Perks
+8. Home Working Perks